fabiofranzese/Memento/README.md

 Here are a few demos of the prototype:

-- Scrolling on the map and tapping on the a pin to see its details.
+- Scrolling on the map and tapping on a pin to see its details.

 ![](https://github.com/fabiofranzese/Memento/blob/main/demos/demo_map.gif)